RENOYEGON/Customer_Segmentation_Using_KMeans_Clustering/README.md

 #### Analyzing Online Retail II Dataset with Python, pandas, and scikit-learn

 ## Project Overview
 This project applies KMeans clustering to the Online Retail II dataset to identify distinct customer segments.

-By leveraging powerful Python libraries like pandas, scikit-learn, and matplotlib/seaborn, the project uncovers meaningful patterns in customer behavior that can inform business strategies, improve targeting, and enhance customer experience
+By leveraging powerful Python libraries like `pandas`, `scikit-learn`, `matplotlib`and `seaborn`, the project uncovers meaningful patterns in customer behavior that can inform business strategies, improve targeting, and enhance customer experience

 ##  Clustering Approach
 - Data Preprocessing